waprin/waprin.github.io/_posts/2022-10-14-why-im-building-navi.md

 Visual design is the first thing users see when they decide whether or not to use your product.
 Humans are visual creatures and good design makes them feel good and want to use your product more.
 So often, the better looking product beats the superior product on the market.

-Given these strong arguments for these priorities, why am I suggesting I’ll deprioritize them anyway?
+Given these strong arguments for these priorities, why am I suggesting they're not my top priority?
 The basic answer is that everything is a tradeoff, and while I value simplicity, minimalism, and visual design, with Navigoals, there’s other tradeoffs I’d rather pursue.

 Instead of feature minimalism, I want to build out a feature set that maximizes my odds of improving my life.
 If I have to learn some extra features to do that, I want to.
 As Einstein said, “everything should be as simple as possible, but no simpler”.